 Learn about the women’s suffrage movement here.

 The National Association of Counties (NACo) Achievement Awards honor innovative, effective county government programs that strengthen services for residents.
-The Office of Cultural & Heritage Affairs was recognized with two 2018 Awards:
+The Office of Cultural & Heritage Affairs was recognized with a 2020 NACo Award in the category of Arts, Culture and Historic Preservation, for the program “Engaging Children in Our History.”
+This program includes: